open-telemetry/weaver/crates/weaver_resolver/README.md

             "source_group": "<group id>",
             // The field names inherited from the source group.
 This field is
             // present only if the attribute is inherited.
+            // We assume all are inherited unless overridden.
             "inherited_fields": [ "<field name>", /* ... */ ],
             // The field names overridden in the local group.
             "locally_overridden_fields": [ "<field name>", /* ... */ ],